 Now that you’ve identified your goals, your target market, and which social media channels you want to work with, let’s review some ways you can use social media marketing to help grow your business.

 Research suggests that more than 70% of adults who get online use Facebook.
 These adults all have at least one thing in common: they all eat!
-This makes Facebook a popular social media platform for restaurants to use to reach a wide demographic of current and potential patrons.
+This makes Facebook a popular social media platform for restaurants to use in order to reach a wide demographic of current and potential patrons.

 If you have elected to focus some or all of your social media marketing efforts on Facebook, we have some tips for you.
 Here are a couple of things you’ll want to do with your restaurant’s Facebook Page.